-With lockdown continuing for longer than expected, the gradual easing of restrictions and steps back to a more normal way of life may seem to feel further and further away.
+Living alongside coronavirus and the easing of restrictions and steps back to a more normal way of life seems to feel quite uncertain.
+Many people are struggling with their well-being with stresses from the difficulties that the pandemic has brought.
 It may be helpful for us to try and see some of the good we have experienced along with the many challenges we are living with throughout this global pandemic.

 It’s something said that it’s in autumn and winter that trees put down roots.
 This last almost year of lockdown has felt at time’s like autumn or winter – with restrictions and challenges.
 So, at a time when we are very aware of the losses, distress and challenges of lockdown and Covid-19, how can we become more able to recognise and be thankful for some of the aspects of lockdown that have led to the possibility of personal growth and encouragement?